Trent Lott

-Chester Trent Lott Sr. (born October 9, 1941) is an American lawyer, author, and politician.
-A former United States Senator from Mississippi, Lott served in numerous leadership positions in both the United States House of Representatives and the Senate.
-He entered Congress as one of the first of a wave of Republicans winning seats in Southern states that had been solidly Democratic.
+Chester Trent Lott Sr. (born October 9, 1941) is an American lobbyist, lawyer, author, and politician who represented Mississippi in the United States House of Representatives from 1973 to 1989 and in the United States Senate from 1989 to 2007.
+Lott served in numerous leadership positions in both chambers of Congress as one of the first of a wave of Republicans winning seats in Southern states that had been solidly Democratic.
 Later in his career, he served twice as Senate Majority Leader, and also, alternately, Senate Minority Leader.
-In 2003, he stepped down from the position after controversy due to his praising of senator Strom Thurmond's 1948 segregationist Dixiecrat presidential bid.
+In 2003, he stepped down from the position after controversy due to his praising of Senator Strom Thurmond's 1948 segregationist Dixiecrat presidential bid.